finos/morphir/docs/what-makes-a-good-domain-model.md

 Is there a way to measure the ambugity?
 One approximation we can use is the cardinality of types.
-Taking the above example a String has an infinite cardinality while an enum is always finite and usually has less than a 100 values.
+Taking the above example a String has an infinite cardinality while an enum is always finite and usually has less than 100 values.
 So a String is infinitely more ambiguous than an enum.

 Stepping up a level we can derive a few more useful metrics by looking at type cardinalities in the context of functions:

 ## Domain-to-Range Cardinality Ratio

 Take a simple example of `String -> Enum` function.
-This takes an ambiguous value and truns it into a less ambiguous one which is great since it decreases ambiguity.
+This takes an ambiguous value and turns it into a less ambiguous one which is great since it decreases ambiguity.
 Taking the opposite `Enum -> String` though turns a relatively unambiguous value to a completely ambiguous one which decreases the quality of the output model.
 So clearly, you want to avoid the latter.